nxt-insurance/nxt_try/README.md

   ```
   - NO conditions in validations as those are on schema level
 - Filters
+  - Work with hashes, all_of and any_of nodes
 - Proper type systems with namespacing
 - Required nodes, omittable nodes
 - Should we allow conditions on all nodes or just hashes?